ParamBirje/JobsAhoy/README.md

 Open a new terminal session and change working directory to the project's root directory i.e `cd JobsAhoy`

-- After we have the project dependencies installed, let's create a build of our app.
+- After we have the project dependencies installed, let's create a build of our app by executing:

 ```
 npm run build